I’ve been thinking an awful lot lately about the art of

-self-care.. what it really means to listen to my body .. be kind to myself .. feel good in my own skin (or maybe I should say .. feel like myself in my own skin)
+self-care.
+What it means to listen to my body, be kind to myself, feel good in my own skin (or maybe I should say, feel like myself in my own skin)

-How often do we fill our days with things we think we ought to be doing .. rather than those that are really right for ourselves?
-How easily do we buy into everything the world tells us we should be doing if we want to be important .. relevant .. or have someone think we did a good enough job?
+How often do we fill our days with things we think we ought to be doing, rather than those that are right for ourselves?
+How easily do we buy into everything the world tells us we should be doing if we want to be important, relevant, or have someone think we did a good enough job?

-Don’t get me wrong .. many of these things are important.. we want to do well in our careers .. to be available for and nurture friendships .. be productive in our days.
-But somewhere along the line I’ve started to step back.. becoming more aware of how easy it is to get sucked in .. to begin to draw self-worth from things that don’t matter .. and at times giving far more of myself than I should .. with very little thought to balance.
+Don’t get me wrong; many of these things are important.
+We want to do well in our careers, be available for and nurture friendships, and be productive in our days.
+But somewhere along the line, I’ve started to step back.
+Becoming more aware of how easy it is to get sucked in, to begin to draw self-worth from things that don’t matter, and at times giving far more of myself than I should, with very little thought to balance.

-Stories like Brittany Maynard serve as a reminder .. in the end .. we wish we’d lived more .. loved more .. paid closer attention.
-I have to believe that when we take the time to really care of ourselves .. we’ll have the strength to be our best .. not only to ourselves .. but to others.
+Stories like Brittany Maynard serve as a reminder that in the end, we wish we’d lived more, loved more, paid closer attention.
+I have to believe that when we take the time to really care about ourselves, we’ll have the strength to be our best, not only to ourselves but to others.

-Of course the feeling of comfort was always fleeting .. leaving me right back where I started .. with the feelings of sadness .. boredom .. anxiety and stress.
-Instead .. when I really began to think in terms of loving myself and self-care .. food began to shift in my head to a source of fuel .. rather than anesthesia.
+Of course, the feeling of comfort was always fleeting, leaving me right back where I started, with the feelings of sadness, boredom, anxiety, and stress.
+Instead, when I really began to think in terms of loving myself and self-care, food started to shift in my head to a source of fuel, rather than anesthesia.

-While I don’t have a specific gluten-intolerance .. what I have found is .. when I’m not eating it on a regular basis ..
-I have noticed a difference in how I feel (for the better).
+While I don’t have a specific gluten-intolerance, what I have found is, when I’m not eating it regularly, I’ve noticed a difference in how I feel (for the better).
 I also know bread is one of the hardest things for people to cut from their diets.

-If you’ve experimented with gluten-free breads offered at the grocery .. you’ll know there aren’t many good ones to choose from.
+If you’ve experimented with gluten-free bread offered at the grocery, you’ll know there aren’t many good ones to choose from.
 That’s why it’s been a lot of fun experimenting with ways to make it at home.
-This one is surprisingly good .. it bakes up fragrant and delicious.
+This one is surprisingly good, and it bakes up fragrant and delicious.

-ps: To learn more about Artisan Bread in 5 .. the authors have a beautiful blog
+ps: To learn more about Artisan Bread in 5, the authors have a beautiful blog

 pps: Wondering what the difference is between granulated (dry) yeast and fresh?
-A great article from thekitchn .. here
+A great article from The Kitchn

-~ Adapted from Gluten Free Artisan Bread in 5 Minutes A Day
+~ Adapted from Gluten-Free Artisan Bread in 5 Minutes A Day

-Gluten-Free Artisan Bread in Five Minutes a Day
+Gluten-Free Artisan Bread in 5 Minutes a Day

 - 1 Tbsp granulated yeast

-- Egg white wash (1 egg white plus 1 tablespoon water) for top of loaf
+- egg white wash (1 egg white + 1 tablespoon water for the top of loaf)

 - Mixing and storing the dough: Whisk together the flour, yeast, salt, and sweetener in a 5- to 6-quart bowl, or a lidded (not airtight) food container.